 The Red Thread had accused the Pink Thread of using the close contact with The Red Thread for their career.
 It is difficult to judge this after almost twenty years.
 But it is a fact that many Pink Thread women did well, whereas Red Thread women did not.
 Still, the Pink Thread did more than just making a career for themselves.
 By the way this is ‘classical reproach of sex workers organizations at their allies.
 (Jenness, 1993, Waldenberger,2012)

 In 1997 the sociologist Ron Weitzer visited the Red Thread.
 He was working on a publication about sex worker’s organizations.
-He claimed that Coyote – the sister organization of the Red Thread- had gone to the wall due to lack of funding, the failure to attract new members but most of all because of lack of powerful allies.
+He claimed that Coyote – the sister organization of the Red Thread- had failed due to lack of funding, new members but most of all of powerful allies.
 During his visit at Red Thread he wanted to know what in these respects was the state of affairs at The Red Thread.
 He was surprised to learn that leading feminists (former Pink Thread members) were still involved with the Red Thread and that it was in close contact with politicians and had a good relationship with the police.

 But all this was to change.
 When I met him again in 2014 I had to inform him that the Red Thread had ceased to exist.